luimirez/my-cloud-deployment/README.md

 That is what originally had for accessing via bash.
 I made on Visual studio running with gcloud and it was facing issues to execute.
-I had to use powershell to install the deployment.
+I had to use powershell to install the deployment. to execute the cloud: gcloud compute ssh web-vm

+on powershell to run the command: gcloud compute ssh my-scripted-vm-ps --zone us-central1-a --project my-first-cloud-deployment

+to run in the ssh session: sudo apt update

+for the package list execute: sudo apt install apache2 -y

+testing the message on the web server: echo "Hello World from PowerShell Script!" | sudo tee /var/www/html/index.html

+testing the html address: http://34.46.120.125